ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 * **mandatory for descriptors that describe values received from NB**, but optional for descriptors with only `OBTAINED` values in their scope - i.e. values received from SB via notifications as already created
-* KVScheduler ensures that all the items that depend on a value which is being removed are deleted first and put into the `PENDING` state
+* KVScheduler ensures that all items that depend on a value which is being removed are deleted first and their state is set to `PENDING`
-* for example, descriptor for VPP ARP entries simply [removes existing ARP entry][vpp-arp-delete], knowing that the scheduling algorithm guarantees that the associated interfaces, marked as a dependency of the ARP entry, will not be removed before the ARP and therefore the interface index, needed to build the delete request for VPP, can still be [read from the interfaces metadata][vpp-arp-get-iface-index]
+* for example, the descriptor for VPP ARP entries simply [removes existing ARP entry][vpp-arp-delete], knowing that the scheduling algorithm guarantees that the associated interfaces, marked as a dependency of the ARP entry, will not be removed before the ARP entry and therefore the interface index that is required to build the delete request for VPP, can still be [read from the interfaces metadata][vpp-arp-get-iface-index]

 ### Update